Todd Donoho: Early career

-Prior to joining KABC, Donoho worked for WOTV in Grand Rapids, Michigan; WLWT, NBC's Cincinnati affiliate, alongside anchorman Jerry Springer; and FNN Score, the sports arm of the Financial News Network cable service, for five years as host of "Time Out For Trivia".
+Prior to joining KABC, Donoho worked for WOTV in Grand Rapids, Michigan; WLWT, NBC's Cincinnati affiliate, alongside anchorman Jerry Springer; and FNN Score, the sports arm of the Financial News Network cable service, for five years as host of Time Out For Trivia.
 He also did occasional play-by-play for NBC Sports, in addition to freelance work for ABC Sports, Turner Sports, and Fox Sports Midwest.

 KABC stint

 During his time at KABC, Donoho was known in the Los Angeles media market for beginning and ending his sports anchor segments with sports trivia questions and for his trademark phrase, "take a hike".
 During Donoho's time on air, KABC's 11 p.m. newscast's ratings approached those of long-time regional leader KNBC.

-Donoho also anchored the station's post-Monday Night Football program, titled "Monday Night Live."
+Donoho also anchored the station's post-Monday Night Football program, titled "Monday Night Live", from 1989 to 2000.

 In Los Angeles, the similarity of Todd Donoho's name to that of UCLA football coach Terry Donahue was occasionally the source of humor for critics and viewers.